L-M-V/21stCenturyIdentity/21stCenturyIdentityPrivacyAndDataManagement.md

 Large Centralised Identity providers have access to millions of digital identities which makes them a target.
 (For example Yahoo and Equifax Data Breaches.)

 ### 2.1.2 Lack Of Transparency
 How is user data being used?
-(Is it marketing?
+(Marketing?
 Political Analysis?).
 Is it being transferred to additional third parties?
 (Facebook–Cambridge Analytica data scandal)

 ### 2.1.3 Re-Identification of other Data Sets
 By cross-referencing information contained in their databases, centralised providers may be able to reidentify existing public datasets.

 In fact the government has been using CSIRO Data61's Personal Information Factor(PIF) tool to analyse all publicly provided datasets risk of de-identification and apply appropriate levels of protection before the data is released.

+### 2.1.4 Indigenous Data Sovereignty

+Data may be collected under the pretence of one purpose (improving the community and facilities) but then be used as justification for another ulterior unpopular purpose (liquor-free areas).
+This has caused friction between government and communities.

 References: